MikeDigitize/Getting_Started_With_TDD/README.md

 We're testing the results are between boundaries, but not whether the result could be a boundary.

-Infact, we really don't know exactly what this thing is giving Joe back yet.
+Infact, we really don't know exactly what this thing is giving us back yet.
 Let's fix that.

 *"What's the minumum I need to test to give me confidence?"*